KhoiUna/worn-out/README.md

 ## View Our [Wiki](https://github.com/FlameRender/worn-out/wiki)

 ## Description use case
 The time has come to go to another business meeting where you have to give a presentation.
-You look in the closest and wonder what you wore to the last meeting.
+You look in the closet and wonder what you wore to the last meeting.
 You really need a better way to keep track of when you wore a suit last.
 You look for applications to solve this dilemma.
 This is when you find the Worn-Out App.